The-An0nym/forum/README.md

 All soft deleted rows will be permenantly deleted after 60 days.
 This is executed for `posts`, `threads` and `users` with a 1% chance every time there a new row in the `mod_history` table is created.

+This project uses [geojs](https://www.geojs.io/) to figure out the origin of a country given a particular IP.

 ### Users

 `handle` may only contain A-z 0-9 \_ . and - and must be unique and between 4 and 16 characters (inclusive)